SQream/sqream_docs/data_ingestion/inserting_data.rst

 SQream DB doesn't support the entire set of features that some other database systems may have, such as ``ARRAY``, ``BLOB``, ``ENUM``, ``SET``, etc.

 These data types will have to be converted before load.
-For example, ``ENUM`` can often be stored as ``TEXT``.
+For example, ``ENUM`` can often be stored as a ``VARCHAR``.

 Handing Extended Errors
 ----------------------------

-While :ref:`external tables<external_tables>` can be used to load CSVs, the ``COPY FROM`` statement provides more fine-grained error handling options, as well as extended support for non-standard CSVs with multi-character delimiters, alternate timestamp formats, and more.
+While :ref:`foreign tables<foreign_tables>` can be used to load CSVs, the ``COPY FROM`` statement provides more fine-grained error handling options, as well as extended support for non-standard CSVs with multi-character delimiters, alternate timestamp formats, and more.

 Best Practices for CSV
 ------------------------------